RMLio/rmlmapper-java/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/be.ugent.rml/rmlmapper.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22be.ugent.rml%22%20AND%20a:%22rmlmapper%22)

-The RMLMapper execute RML rules to generate Linked Data.
+The RMLMapper executes RML rules to generate Linked Data.
 It is a Java library, which is available via the command line ([API docs online](https://javadoc.io/doc/be.ugent.rml/rmlmapper)).
 The RMLMapper loads all data in memory, so be aware when working with big datasets.